Same-Day Virtual & Telehealth Appointments — North Carolina

 If you live in North Carolina and suspect you have ADHD — or you've been diagnosed but are struggling to access medication — telehealth may be your fastest and most convenient path to treatment.

-In-person psychiatry in NC can involve months-long wait times.
-Many counties lack psychiatric providers altogether.
-Telehealth has changed this equation significantly — licensed NC psychiatric providers can now evaluate and prescribe for ADHD entirely via video, with the first appointment often available within 24–72 hours.
+Telehealth has changed this equation significantly.
+Licensed NC psychiatric providers can now evaluate and prescribe for ADHD entirely via video, with the first appointment often available within 24–72 hours.

 This guide explains exactly how the process works, what to expect, which medications are available via telehealth, and what to look for when choosing a provider.